Updated February 2020

 Well, today *Mol went for a surgery to help correct a prolapsed hip, which was the result of rapidly transitioning to sitting up frequently in her wheelchair, which she received about 2 years ago from the time of this post, if I remember right.
 Due to laying down for much of her life prior to receiving her wheelchair, coupled with CP affecting her muscles, she was having pain related to sitting up properly positioned.
 The surgery was successful, and she is resting in the hospital, hopefully to be moved to the regular ward tomorrow (as of July 2018, she is now home and getting back to her normal routine!).
 Her foster moms say she is doing well.

-Sooo, without further ado, meet *Molly (click to be re-directed to her RR advocacy page), an 11-year-old girl who lives at Courage Home and is waiting for her family to find her!
+Sooo, without further ado, meet *Molly (click to be redirected to her RR advocacy page), a 13-year-old girl who lives at Courage Home and is waiting for her family to find her!

 I’m so excited to share this spunky, happy-go-lucky, amazing, capable individual with you today!